30-Year-Old Pitcher – Chicago White Sox

 Felipe Paulino Contract Information:

-Agreed to a one-year, $1.75 million deal with the Royals in November 2012, avoiding arbitration.
+Paulino agreed to a one-year, $1.75 million contract with the White Sox in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Felipe Paulino – simply subscribe now.